JuiceFS vs. Alluxio

 Storage format

-Alluxio stores files as objects into UFS.
-It doesn't split files info blocks like what JuiceFS does.
+In contrast, Alluxio stores files as objects into UFS and does not split them into blocks like JuiceFS does.

 Cache granularity